 Once you begin to see flower buds forming, you can return to normal Christmas Cactus care.
 Gradually increasing the number of light exposure hours and amount of water will make this transition easier on your plants.
 I increase the daylight exposure by 1 hour a day when I see the tips of buds forming.
 When the dark hours are down to 8, you can put the Christmas Cactus in the place you want it to be displayed for the holiday show.

 Dropped buds are disappointing.
 It’s happened to me more than once.
 Remember, I’m challenged with indoor plants at best.
 It’s so frustrating!
 Like I said, the Christmas Cactus can be fragile and tookie about its care.

-One month after blooming has completed, it’s time to prune the Christmas Cactus.
+One month after you put it to rest, it’s time to prune the Christmas Cactus.
 This isn’t difficult and won’t harm your plant.
 From each stem, snap off a few y-shaped sections at least three segments long.
 This will actually encourage new growth.
-Don’t throw those cuttings away.

-Christmas Cactus is a star in the propagating world.
+The Christmas Cactus is a star in the propagating world.
 It’s easy to share your plant and create traditions by giving starts to friends and family.
 I had a work acquaintance once who shared a beautiful story with me.

 Isn’t that a beautiful story?

-You can do it too.
-Use the segments you pruned or snap off more segments to have as many healthy plants as want.
+- Use the segments you pruned or snap off more segments to have as many healthy plants as want.

 - Give it a little water just to moisten the soil.
 You don’t want to give it root rot.

 Christmas Cactus care is a little more precise than many other plants.
 However, the challenge makes the success all the more treasurable to me!